Vocabulary Exercises: 40+ English Word Practice Expand Your Knowledge Through Context

 • Contextual learning shows you how words function in real sentences and situations

-• Systematic expansion through themed exercises builds comprehensive topic knowledge
+• Systematic expansion through themed exercises builds comprehensive word families and topic knowledge

 • Collocation awareness teaches you which words naturally combine together

-• Confidence to express nuanced ideas as your word bank grows and diversifies
+• Confidence to express nuanced ideas as your lexical range grows and diversifies